johnfitzy/Basic-Swift-Matrix-and-Vector-Library/README.md

-# COSC346 Object Oriented Programing Assignment
-A Swift matrix and vector library.
-By John Fitzgerld and Matt Barnes.
+# A Swift matrix and vector library by John Fitzgerld and Matt Barnes.
+# poo
+# sees